 The Mozambican State is committed to preserving its biodiversity through adherence to various international agreements and conventions.
-In 2016, a participative process that lasted several years and included academia and some of the world’s leading nature conservation organizations, including the Wildlife Conservation Society (WCS), led to the establishment of the KBA Partnership, which promoted the identification, documentation and protection of KBAs.
-That same year the International Union for Conservation of Nature (IUCN) published its Gold Standard for KBAs.
+In 2016, a participative process that lasted several years and included academia and some of the world’s leading nature conservation organizations, including the Wildlife Conservation Society (WCS), led to the establishment of the KBA Partnership, to promote the identification, documentation and protection of Key Biodiversity Areas (KBAs) which are sites contributing significantly to the global persistence of biodiversity, both in terrestrial, freshwater, marine and underground systems.
+That same year, the International Union for Conservation of Nature (IUCN) published its Global Standard for KBAs.